icdfa/soc-training-program/Module-1/Labs/Week-1-Lab-Threat-Intelligence-Research.md

 By the end of this lab, you will be able to:

 - Gather threat intelligence from open-source intelligence (OSINT) sources
+- Install and configure OpenCTI (Open Cyber Threat Intelligence) platform
+- Integrate AlienVault OTX (Open Threat Exchange) as a threat intelligence feed
 - Analyze threat actor profiles and TTPs (Tactics, Techniques, and Procedures)
 - Map attack techniques to the MITRE ATT&CK framework
+- Use a threat intelligence platform to enrich IOCs
 - Create a threat intelligence summary report

 ## Objective